aki2o/plsense/README.md

 ### Argument of method

-The type of argument can not be identified until found colling the method normally.
+Normally, the type of argument can not be identified until found calling the method.

 ```perl
 sub hoge {